 Urban - The urban section of this course provides the opportunity to explore the varied neighborhoods and cultures of San Francisco.
-During the day you'll engage in service projects such as serving food to homeless individuals and maintaining trails in the city's parks.
-A new challenge will be to find your way around the city using the navigational skills you learned during the backpacking section of your course (while still carrying your expedition backpack!).
-There may be opportunities for "food challenges" where you and your group members have an allocated budget to buy and prepare food for your meals.
+A new challenge will be to find your way around the city using the navigational skills you learned during the backpacking section of your course and without smart-phones!
+There may be opportunities for "food challenges" where you and your group members have an allotted budget to buy and prepare food for your meals.
 At night, camp at a diverse array of "sleep spots" - which may include an urban campground, the Chinatown YMCA, or Angel Island.
 All of these elements are designed to teach leadership skills and provide opportunities for self-discovery.
-Though you will be in an urban environment, you will not be allowed to use electronics or phones.
+Though you will be in an urban environment, you will not be allowed to use electronics or phones and you will immerse yourself in urban living.

 Final Expedition - Outward Bound believes that an appropriate amount of independence is a powerful educational tool.
 In order to deliver that benefit, our instructors purposefully and gradually transfer certain leadership responsibilities to the students culminating in a "Final Expedition."
-Near the end of course (or course location), if the group has demonstrated the necessary leadership, team problem-solving and map-reading skills, you may be given the opportunity to navigate your way through San Francisco without direct assistance from your instructors (or smart phones!).
+Since this course has two different areas, groups may have a chance to experience the final phase twice.
+Near the end of each phase of course, if the group has demonstrated the necessary leadership, team problem-solving and map-reading skills, you may be given the opportunity to navigate your way through San Francisco without direct assistance from your instructors (or smart phones!).
 Outcomes are: the group learns to work together, problem solve and accomplish a goal independently, while utilizing all the skills they have acquired.